SEG2105-uottawa/SEG2105-Assignment1/README.md

 using [GitHub Markdown](https://guides.github.com/features/mastering-markdown/).

 * Overwrite [E26](/pointcp/E26.md) (table of what you think will be the advantages and disadvantages of designs 2, 3, 4 and 5)
-* Overwrite [E28](/pointcp/E28.md) (performance analysis, comparing all three designs you have implemented instead of Design 1 with Design 5 as the book says)
+* Overwrite [E28](/pointcp/E28.md) (performance analysis, comparing all four designs you have implemented instead of Design 1 with Design 5 as the book says)
 * Overwrite [E29](/pointcp/E29.md) (similar as E28)
 * Overwrite [E30](/pointcp/E30.md) (similar as E28)